joshokodo/BlackjackProject/README.md

 #### Stretch Goals
-- I wanted to add a split hand functionality and refactor the UI code to be more effecient
+- I wanted to add a split hand functionality and refactor the UI code to be more efficient